Get your International Driving Permit for United States in 8 minutes

 What Exactly is an International Driving Permit (IDP)?

 An International Driving Permit is an official document that translates your valid U.S. driver's license into multiple languages (often 10 or more, including English, French, Spanish, Russian, Chinese, German, Arabic, Italian, Swedish, and Portuguese).
 Its primary purpose is to allow foreign authorities, such as police and car rental agencies, to easily understand your driving credentials, especially in countries where English is not the primary language.
-An IDP is recognized in over 150 countries worldwide.
+An International Driving Permit is recognized in over 150 countries worldwide.
 It certifies what categories of motor vehicles you are authorized to drive based on your U.S. license (e.g., car, motorcycle).

-IDP: A Supplement, Not a Replacement for Your U.S. License
+International Driving Permit: A Supplement, Not a Replacement for Your U.S. License

 The Legal Basis: International Conventions